Decorating & Design

 The second step is the hard one, less about inspiration and more about frustration.
 My dark and dismal garage had a long way to go.
 Not only would it need lots of construction work and several coats of white paint to become the bright, airy space I wanted, it also needed to be completely emptied of all its contents.
 My solution was a portable ShelterLogic garage (below) that I could set up in my backyard and fill with everything from the permanent garage.
 Just imagine a gigantic tent that fills your entire backyard.
 No backyard entertaining last summer.
 No grass this summer.

 The last steps included planning and putting back together.
 I needed to keep my parking spot, natch.
 But also wanted the multi-est of multi-use spaces.
 Crafting, storage, recycling bins, tools, gardening supplies and ladders all had to look good enough that I could throw the doors open for laneway sales.
 (I have an online store called Found with fellow H&H editor Morgan Michener.)
 And if I wanted it to be attractive like my original inspiration shot, I needed to figure out some things not typically seen in garage systems (dare I use the dreaded term Man Cave, because that is what most garage systems look like).
-Thank goodness for Ikea.
+Therefore, I would need the help of a roofing contractor to patch up the roofing.
+Also, thank goodness for Ikea.
 Here’s a peek at some of the tricks I used.

 Hooks are perfect for hanging ladders out of the way, but also come in handy for hanging throw blankets at our laneway sales.